barakadax/WordCount/README.md

 # Scala word counter from kafka<br>

-Reads from kafka topic called "example" and write how many words are shown how many times to the screen.<br><br>
+Reads from kafka topic called "example" and write how many words are shown how many times to the screen.<br>
+Run docker compose and use the instruction inside the file, then run Scala code with the instructions inside.<br>
 good source of information <a href="https://kafka.apache.org/11/documentation/streams/tutorial" target="_blank">kafka docs</a>